Kalmar War: War

-1613: Beginning of the war
+1611: Beginning of the war

 The Swedes were ill-prepared for war, as their main field army was engaged in the Ingrian War, and obtaining further mercenaries was out of the question.

 The Danish-Norwegian side planned to attack Sweden on three fronts; from Kristianopel towards Kalmar, from Halmstad towards Jönköping, and from the Norwegian side towards the fortress of Älvsborg and thereafter further into Västergötland.

 A force of 5,200 Danish troops laid siege to the city of Kalmar, ultimately taking it.
 The Swedes were forced to scuttle some 20 ships in Kalmar to prevent the Danes from capturing them.
 Norwegian forces, although stationed on the border, were instructed not to enter Sweden.
 On 26 June a Swedish force carried out the Storming of Kristianopel.

 In the summer of 1611, Swedish forces under Baltzar Bäck were ordered to invade Norwegian Jämtland.
 They did so, and armed Swedish peasants marched into Härjedalen.
 Both Jämtland and Härjedalen were conquered without much fight.
 However, Bäck's lack of ability, or will, to stop excesses against the population meant that the locals eventually rose up against the Swedish occupants.
 In the end, the Swedish troops could not handle the situation and were forced to leave Jämtland and Härjedalen in autumn 1612.

 1612

 On 20 October 1611 King Charles IX of Sweden died and was succeeded by his son, Gustavus Adolphus.
 On ascending the throne, Gustavus Adolphus sued for peace, but Christian IV saw an opportunity for larger victories, and strengthened his armies in southern Sweden.
 In response, Gustavus began conducting raids along the border between Denmark and Sweden.
 In a February raid, Gustavus nearly drowned at the Battle of Vittsjö after being surprised by a Danish army.

 In early 1612, Denmark–Norway attacked and eventually conquered two fortresses on the border between the fighting countries, Älvsborg and Gullberg, both in present-day Gothenburg.
 This was a major setback for Sweden, as the country now lacked access to the sea in the west.
 Having achieved this success, and aiming to end the war as soon as possible, the Danish command ordered an attack deep into Sweden, towards the capital of Stockholm.
 However, this proved to be a failure.
 Scorched earth methods and guerrilla warfare from the Swedish side made this a very difficult task and many of the mercenaries in the Danish army deserted since they did not receive their pay.
 Thus, the Danish army could never mount a serious attack on the capital itself.
+In August and September 1612, Christian IV's naval expedition to Stockholm failed.
+Christian intended to attack and capture the capital, this time from the sea, but did not have the sufficient troops to carry this out.
+He abanonded the attempt on 4 September, leaving the Stockholm Archipelago by 10 September.
+This was the last notable engagement of the Kalmar War, which by this point had become a stalemate.